-Todays topic is about how the business world is changing and how this change is driving the adoption of new technologies.
-This crisis as already forced businesses to rethink their internal and external processes and how they manage their workforce.
-These structural changes have happened quickly and businesses that are able to adapt to this new normal are going through permanent changes.
+Today’s topic is about how the business world is changing and how this change is driving the adoption of new technologies.
+This crisis as already forced businesses to rethink.
+They have to learn new ways to manage internal and external processes manage their workforce.
+These structural changes have happened quickly.
+The businesses that are able to adapt to this new normal are going through permanent changes.
 This change will eventually increase their competitiveness and resilience.
 Some of these behavioral and structural changes pave a fruitful playground for process automation.
 Let’s dig deeper, why?

 The Crisis Is Permanently Changing The Way We Work

 All businesses are forced to find new ways to deliver the products and services to clients.
-Remote working has been on the rise for quite some time now, only 29% of Americans can work remotely from home.
+Remote working has been on the rise for quite some time now.
+However, only 29% of Americans can work remotely from home.
 This means majority of the businesses in service related work are struggling in much different ways.
-Improving remote communication and education tools as well as virtual events was phase one of the crisis for businesses where remote work is an option, such as IT related workforce.
+Improving remote communication and education tools as well as virtual events was phase one of the crisis.
+Especially, for businesses where remote work is an option, such as IT related workforce.
 This also means investments into cloud based systems is on the rise.

 Global Supply Chains Are Getting Closer To Home

 The crisis revealed a major issue in the world wide supply chain.
 I am sure you have noticed some shortage in your near by grocery store when the pandemic began.
 The problem is bigger than it firstly seems like.
-The manufacturing and processing industries now had to reinvent their material supplies and supply chains.
-This change is driving manufacturing and retail businesses source materials closer to final consumer, protecting their business from global disruptions and to diversify for lower risk portfolio.
-The new normal has created higher demand for process automation with technologies such as big data, AI and cloud.
+For instance, the manufacturing and processing industries now had to reinvent their material supplies and supply chains.
+This change is driving manufacturing and retail businesses source materials closer to final consumer.
+Hence, it is protecting their business from global disruptions and to diversify for lower risk portfolio.
+The new normal has created higher demand for process automation.
+Particularly with technologies such as big data, AI and cloud.

 Recovery Means Not Going Back to Old Normal for Many Businesses

 History shows us that recovering from past recessions starts with jobless recoveries.
-The unemployment recovery has been fastest in middle-skill routine jobs because of investments in higher productivity and effectiveness.
-This means automation and investments into technology.
+The unemployment recovery has been fastest in middle-skill routine jobs.
+This is because of investments in higher productivity and effectiveness.
+This translated to automation and investments into technology.
 This time around the trends are similar.
-Businesses are increasingly forced to reinvent the work processes and process automation is key to increased productivity.
-They will invest more in technologies, such as cognitive capabilities and AI, industrial robotics, service robots, and RPA or robotic process automation.
+Businesses are increasingly forced to reinvent the work processes.
+Therefore, process automation is key to increased productivity.
+They will invest more in advancing technologies.
+These include cognitive capabilities and AI, industrial robotics, service robots, and RPA or robotic process automation.